-Definition: This data element counts the number of motorists in the crash.
+Definition: This data element is a count of the number of motorists in the crash.
 A motorist is a driver, passenger or unknown occupant type of a motor vehicle in-transport.

-Additional Information: This data element is derived from the Person data file and is the count of all persons where "Person Type" is in (1, 2 or 9).
+Additional Information: This data element is derived as the count of all persons in the crash where "Person Type" is in (1, 2 or 9).

-Note: Persons where "Person Type" = 3 (Occupant of a Motor Vehicle Not In-Transport) are not included in this data element but are counted in C5 above.
+Note: Persons where "Person Type" = 3 (Occupant of a Motor Vehicle Not In-Transport) are not included in this data element.